Warren Anderson (Australian businessman)

 Warren Perry Anderson (born 1942) is an Australian businessman and speculative investor whose net worth in 1990 was estimated by BRW at $190 million, although the following year he was reported to have debts of $500 million, and filed for bankruptcy.

 He has been a principal in major developments in Perth, Darwin and Melbourne.
-He has owned properties such as The Marritz Hotel Perisher Valley, Boomerang, a mansion in Sydney's eastern suburbs, and Tipperary, a premier cattle and crop station in the Northern Territory.
+He has owned properties such as The Marritz Hotel in Perisher Valley, Boomerang in Sydney and Tipperary, a premier cattle and crop station in the Northern Territory.
 He has claimed to have been unfairly stripped of A$50 million in the course of the WA Inc bailout of Rothwells, and was involved in the collapse of Firepower International.

 Career and associations

-Anderson has been associated with some of Australia's largest developments – the $1 billion-plus Westralia Square skyscraper in Perth, 50 Coles and K mart supermarkets around Australia, the new Parliament House complex in Darwin, and at least six major office blocks in the Melbourne central business district, including redevelopment of the Windsor Hotel site opposite Parliament House.
+Anderson has been associated with some of Australia's largest developments – the $1 billion-plus Westralia Square skyscraper in Perth, 50 Coles and K mart supermarkets around Australia, the new Parliament House, Darwin and at least six major office blocks in the Melbourne central business district, including redevelopment of the Windsor Hotel site.

 He has conducted dealings and partnerships with billionaire businessman Kerry Packer, John Roberts of the construction giant Multiplex, which built most of his developments, and WA Inc entrepreneur Alan Bond.
 His political networking led to close associations with prominent Australian Labor Party players Brian Burke, Paul Keating, Graham Richardson and many others.

 Investment controversies

-Rothwells 'loan', 1988
+Rothwells loan

 Anderson had extensive property interests in Western Australia and the Northern Territory, including a mansion in Peppermint Grove, Perth and the vast Tipperary Station group (1 million hectares) on which he assembled a collection of 2,000 exotic Asian and African animals, some of which he acquired from Lord Alistair McAlpine after he had to close his Pearl Coast Zoological Gardens in Broome in 1991.
 Anderson later sold the Tipperary property in 2003, after former manager Kevin Freeman accused him of neglecting his animals.

-In association with Kerry Packer's Consolidated Press Holdings, he was negotiating a $270-million investment in a prime Perth CBD redevelopment prospect called Westralia Square, adjacent to the old Perth Technical School.
-He was persuaded to contribute $50 million to a bailout of Rothwells by then-premier Peter Dowding.
+In association with Kerry Packer's Consolidated Press Holdings, he was negotiating a $270-million investment in a prime Perth central business district redevelopment prospect called Westralia Square, adjacent to the old Perth Technical School.
+He was persuaded to contribute $50 million to a bailout of Rothwells by premier Peter Dowding.
 Anderson had agreed to the condition to hand over the $50 million in return for a tender agreement for the Westralia Square site which was being put up for sale by the WA government.
 Packer declined to provide any of the $50 million attached to the deal.
 Anderson maintains that Dowding gave him a verbal assurance the state would guarantee return of his $50 million, but declined to put the agreement into writing.
 Anderson has been unsuccessful in a legal action to recover the funds and pursued an appeal in the High Court.
 In May 2010 the High Court rejected the appeal.